leontristain/leontristain.github.io/_posts/2020-05-28-duck-noodle-soup.md

 * Add some seasoning from the Shin Ramyun Seasoning Packet - just a little bit, not too much since this can get quite spicy
 * Continue to simmer until Yu Choy is cooked through (should take no more than 2-3 minutes overall)
 * Turn off the heat, dump in chopped cilantro and pour a small amount of sesame oil, then stir.
-* Use chopsticks to fish out most of the solid stuff into noodle bowl, then ladel the soup into noodle bowl to finish it.
+* Use chopsticks to fish out most of the solid stuff into noodle bowl, then ladle the soup into noodle bowl to finish it.
 * Take pictures and enjoy